shanencross/rpg/README.md

-# Your Own RPG
+# Your Own RPG: Functional Edition
-#### A project to practice Test Driven Development
-#### Project initiated: 03-07-2021
+#### Learning project for Epicodus - Re-factoring objected RPG project into functional project
 #### By Sofia Acosta, Shanen Cross, and HR Williams

 ## Project Description
 An RPG (Role Playing Game) is a game where players assume the roles of characters in a fictional world.
-Build and fully unit test the business logic for
+For this project, we are re-factoring code from an object-oriented RPG project to use functional programming instead.

 ## Specs

 ```